rdkcentral/Lightning-SDK/docs/plugins/metrics.md

 ### Media events

-The `Metrics.user` namespace is used for tracking media events.
+The `Metrics.media` namespace is used for tracking media events.

 The [VideoPlayer plugin](/plugins/videoplayer) automatically tracks and sends Metrics for the following media related events: